davidpots/playsongnotes/_practice/4-clay-pigeons-and-travis-picking.md

 Coming soon!

+## Editor's Note

+Around 2017 or so, it became painfully obvious that (a) I was falling deeply in love with so many songs that required Travis Picking; and (b) I had zero experience with the Travis Picking technique, and kept putting off learning it.
+Summer of 2018, the dam broke - and "Clay Pigeons" was the song that got me over the hump.
+In this entry into my Practice Log, I'll show you some of the exercises I used to get familiar with the technique, and eventually gaining the ability to play the "Clay Pigeons" intro in the style of John Prine.
+These exercises are based on G, C, and D chord shapes.

 ## Start with these chords

 The first two chords you'll want to learn are the G and C (technically, the C is a "C/G" - but we'll refer to it as a C for simplicity going forward).
 The great part about these two chords, is that your left ring finger stays in the exact same position for both chords.
-The only "transition" you do is putting your left middle & index fingers down for the C, and then lefting them up again for the G.
+The only "transition" you do is putting your left middle & index fingers down for the C, and then lifting them up again for the G.

     E ––––––                        E ––––––
     B ––0–––                        B ––1–––  <= Left index f.